ucbds-infra/otter-grader/docs/plugins/creating_plugins.md

 ### `after_grading`

 The `after_grading` method will be called after grading has occurred (meaning all tests have been run and the results object has been created).
 It will be passed the `otter.test_files.GradingResults` object that contains the results of the student's submission against the tests.
 Any changes made to this object will be reflected in the results returned by the autograder.
+For more information about this object, see [Grading Results](../otter_run/grading_results.md).

 ### `generate_report`